vanadium/website/content/concepts/syncbase-overview.md

     folder1/folder2
     folder1/folder2/doc2

-We decided that the keys would be fully copied between the peers in the syncgroup (i.e. "folder1/folder2").
+We explored this topic in great detail, building a FileManager app in the process.

-We recognize that these hierarchical folders are not a perfect fit for the NoSQL data model.
-Our goal is that the SQL database handles this much better.
+We concluded that if a developer wishes to share a subfolder differently than the parent folder, the developer should move the subfolder to its own Collection and leave a reference in the original Collection.

 ## Which devices?